aument-lang/aument/docs/tour.md

 ### Dynamic types, static names

-Identifiers, function names and class names in Aument are static: they are fixed and pre-determined at parsing time.
-As such, the concept of global variables do not exist in aulang.
+Identifiers, function names and class names in Aument are static: they are resolved at parsing time.
+As such, the concept of global variables do not exist in Aument.

 In order to share states through function calls, you'll have to pass variables directly or wrap them in a class.